 - And voila!
 You’re done.
 We’ll get on it ASAP.

 If you need a VoIP that offers 100% scalable features, great prices, and 3,000+ integrations, OpenPhone has got your back.
 With thousands of happy customers and hundreds of five-star reviews, we blow other Smartline alternatives out of the water.
-Get signed up for a 7-day free trial now and discover why today’s entrepreneurs trust OpenPhone’s VoIP.
+Get signed up for a seven-day, free trial now and discover why today’s entrepreneurs trust OpenPhone’s VoIP.

 One of the oldest providers on the list, Grasshopper is a legacy VoIP provider with a large following.
 Both Android and iPhone apps allow users to call clients from any device.

 - Local area code numbers

 - Instant responses (also known as auto-replies)

 - Business SMS

 While Grasshopper is pretty well known, it doesn’t necessarily have everything you need to succeed.
 Inconvenient price scales, limited features, and — to be sweet about it — antiquated interfaces slow down your workflow dramatically.